Skip to main content

 getValue(row: any) => string | number | nullCustom function to extract or compute the display value from a row.
 Takes precedence over value for display, but value is still used for sorting/searching

-When server-side pagination is enabled for a resource type, Rancher Dashboard uses a separate set of headers optimized for paginated data.
-These headers follow the same format as headers but do not support getValue — since rows are fetched page-by-page from the server, computed client-side values are not available.
+When server-side pagination is enabled for a resource type, Rancher Dashboard uses the same listConfig.headers format — with one important constraint: getValue is not supported, since rows are fetched page-by-page from the server rather than loaded all at once.

 Important: Property paths used to display, sort and search on must exist natively on the resource and not in the Dashboard's model for the resource type.
 For more information please see Choosing fields to display, sort and filter on.

-Before using sspHeaders, server-side pagination must be enabled for the resource type via plugin.enableServerSidePagination.
+Before using headers with server-side pagination, it must be enabled for the resource type via plugin.enableServerSidePagination.
 See Update Global Configuration for details on how to set this up.

 const clusterPage: ProductChildResourcePage = {